KrispyTech/airneis/docs/design/mockups/backoffice/categories.md

 We can perform an advanced search to find a category, with the option of filtering it.

-If we want to see all the information for a category, we can click on the clickable text.
+If we want to see more information about a category, we can click on the clickable text.

 Once we've clicked on it, another page opens: